Zohra Drif: Milk Bar Café bombing (1956)

 In the aftermath of the attack, Drif recalls in her memoir feeling not guilt or shame but rather pride at her success.
 In particular she recalls feeling justified in her actions through the belief she was merely responding to years of colonial repression and violence.
-Furthermore, she reflects on this attack as a decicive turning point as it triggered an international interest into the ‘Algerian Situation’ and brought the issue of independence to the world stage.
+Furthermore, she reflects on this attack as a decisive turning point as it triggered an international interest into the ‘Algerian Situation’ and brought the issue of independence to the world stage.

-Furthermore, Drif recalls the ease with which the Colonial Authorities accused the innocent Algerian Communist Party-member Raymonde Peschard as alarming.
+Furthermore, Drif recalls the ease with which the Colonial Authorities accused the innocent Algerian Communist Party member Raymonde Peschard as alarming.
 Drif suggests this further cemented her dedication to the movement as it confirmed that the French Authorities did not see their dedication to principles of equality and liberty as relevant in Algeria.

 Involvement in the FLN after 1956

 Following the Milk Bar Café bombing, Drif became more devoted to the work of the FLN.
-While her ambitious plans for a bombing to be staged at the Préfecture were supressed by those more senior in the movement, Drif’s contributions remained significant.
+While her ambitious plans for a bombing to be staged at the Préfecture were suppressed by those more senior in the movement, Drif's contributions remained significant.
 In particular she became a key figure in concealing and supporting those who were wanted by colonial authorities.

-Furthermore her involvement in the eight day strike, a movement to demonstrate the entire Algerian populations' dedication to the Freedom Movement was particularly significant and further brough the issue of independence to the international stage.
+Furthermore, her involvement in the eight-day strike, a movement to demonstrate the entire Algerian population's dedication to the Freedom Movement was particularly significant and further brought the issue of independence to the international stage.
 In particular Drif was pivotal in coordinating unions and guilds prior to the strike as well as giving advice to the wider popular as to how they could support the strike.
 Furthermore, alongside Djamila Boupacha, Drif was responsible for monitoring the impact of the strike on citizens, especially women and children.
 She avoided the streets by climbing across the rooftops and spoke to women and children from their homes.
 Drif reflects on the strike and assesses that, in spite of the huge amount of violence and repression it triggered, it was an immense success and she suggests proved to the Colonial Authorities and France that Algeria would be successful in its struggle for independence.

-Immediately before her arrest, Drif was particualy passionate about bringing more women into the movement, seeing them as vital assets to its success.
-In particular her efforts were directed towards the establishment of the distinct women’s branch of the FLN which would campaign against arrest, torture and abuse by the hands of Colonial Authorities.
+Immediately before her arrest, Drif was particularly passionate about bringing more women into the movement, seeing them as vital assets to its success.
+In particular her efforts were directed toward the establishment of the distinct women's branch of the FLN which would campaign against arrest, torture, and abuse by the hands of Colonial Authorities.
 She was working on staging a large sit-in of women in front of the Préfecture and mobilising women to join this protest.